 MACS is monitoring guidance from state and federal agencies closely and will update this page when more information becomes available.
 The resources on this page offer information about the new legislation and the implications for healthcare providers and programs.

-With this provision, and effective immediately, SAMHSA will no longer be accepting NOIs (waiver applications).
-All practitioners who have a current DEA registration that includes Schedule III authority, may now prescribe buprenorphine for Opioid Use Disorder in their practice if permitted by applicable state law and SAMHSA encourages them to do so. - SAMHSA update
+With this provision, and effective immediately, SAMHSA will no longer accept NOIs (waiver applications).
+All practitioners who have a current DEA registration that includes Schedule III authority, may now prescribe buprenorphine for Opioid Use Disorder in their practice if permitted by applicable state law and SAMHSA encourages them to do so. - More from SAMHSA on Removal of DATA Waiver (X-Waiver) Requirement

 When does the removal of the x-waiver go into effect?